Angel/The Magic Bullet

 Gunn: This close and she pulled a Houdini.

-• Art Bell: Art Bell is an American broadcaster who is best known as the creator and host of the syndicated radio show Cost to Coast AM, which focused on paranormal themes.
+• Art Bell: Art Bell was an American broadcaster who is best known as the creator and host of the syndicated radio show Cost to Coast AM, which focused on paranormal themes.

 Ted: There's nothing really good on since Art Bell retired.